-Scenario 1- modern fully integrated machine park
+Scenario 1- Cutting edge fully integrated machine park

-Scenario 2 (more frequent) – the update process is mostly manual
+Scenario 2 (more common) – the update process is handled manually to a large extent

 This is a time-consuming and usually error-prone process.

-This is where Smart Update comes into play.
+This is where Smart Update comes in.

 The update system itself generates an independent, device-specific firmware repository that manages the current firmware version, previous versions and updates.